Unstoppable (2010 film)

-Unstoppable is a 2010 American disaster thriller film directed and produced by Tony Scott, written by Mark Bomback, and starring Denzel Washington and Chris Pine.
+Unstoppable is a 2010 American disaster action thriller film directed and produced by Tony Scott, written by Mark Bomback, and starring Denzel Washington and Chris Pine.
 It is based on the real-life CSX 8888 incident, telling the story of a runaway freight train and the two men who attempt to stop it.
 It was the last film Scott directed before his death in 2012.

 The film was released in the United States on November 12, 2010, by 20th Century Fox.
 It received generally positive reviews from critics and grossed $167.8 million against a production budget between $85–100 million.
 It was nominated for an Oscar for Best Sound Editing at the 83rd Academy Awards, and for Best Action Movie at the 2011 Critics' Choice Movie Awards, but lost to Inception in both cases.